 - I have chosen a pricing metric that tracks value for the segment I am targeting

 - I have checked to see if my pricing metrics are obsolete and no longer track value

 - I know what my brand represents (a premium brand, a discount brand, a customer service brand, an innovation brand, etc.) and my pricing strategy aligns with my brand promise

-- I have a Penetration, Skim, or Market Following strategy and have communicated this clearly to everyone in the company
+- I have a Grow, Skim, or Market Following strategy and have communicated this clearly to everyone in the company

 Additional Resources from Steven Forth